 Erasmus+ is the EU's programme to support education, training, youth and sport.
 It brings funding opportunities to students from all over the world:

-- Study abroad periods for students at Bachelor's and Master's levels and Doctoral candidates within Erasmus+ programme countries and to and from partner countries;
+- Study abroad periods – for at least 3 months but no longer than 12 months during one study cycle; for students at Bachelor's and Master's levels and Doctoral candidates within Erasmus+ programme countries and to and from partner countries;

 - Erasmus Mundus Joint Master Degrees (EMJMD) are excellent study programmes run by international consortia of higher education institutions.
 With EMJMD, you can receive a full degree scholarship for such a Master-level international study programme.
 Czech universities are involved in several Erasmus Mundus Joint Master Degrees and the list is available at here;